 Here’s what your energy levels probably look like each day:

 Want to know when the afternoon slump will hit exactly?
-RISE predicts your circadian rhythm each day so you can see when your energy levels are expected to dip in the afternoons, and when you can expect them to pick back up again.
+RISE predicts your circadian rhythm each day, so you can see when your energy levels are expected to dip in the afternoons and when you can expect them to pick back up again.

-Sleep debt can leave you feeling tired all day long, but especially during your afternoon slump.
 A lack of sleep can also tank your mental performance, mood, and decision-making skills — so you really won’t be at your best during the afternoon.

 One study found a heavier lunch was linked to feeling more sleepy and performing worse on a simulated driving test when sleep deprived compared to a light lunch.